Labyrinth like a Lotus

 When I reach the center, I sit and REFLECT upon what my Intention is again.

-When I feel more open, I begin my journey back out of the labyrinth, allowing all of the ways that I can RENEW, allowing my Intention to flow in, or resolve any problem.
+When I feel more open, I begin my journey back out of the labyrinth, allowing all of the ways that I can RENEW, allowing my Intention or any resolutions to flow in.

-There are many ways to engage with a labyrinth and they’re easy to make.
+There are many ways to engage with a labyrinth and they are easy to make.
 One can be created from any material: rocks, sticks, pumpkins, plants etc,….
-The shape can be varied as long as there is only one path—one way in, one way out (unlike a maze).
+The shape can be varied as long as there is only one path, one way in, one way out (unlike a maze).
 A simple spiral is all you need.

 Excerpt from Self-Knowledge in The Prophet